momentohq/public-dev-docs/docs/develop/datatypes.md

 }
 ```

-To learn the API methods, check the [api reference for dictionary collection data types](./api-reference/dictionary-collections.md).
+To learn the API methods, check the [API reference for Dictionary Collection Data Types](./api-reference/dictionary-collections.md).

-#### Set collections
+#### Sets
-The set collection data type is an unordered collection of unique elements, each in string format.
+A Set is an unordered collection of unique elements, each in string format.
 For example, no matter how many times you add 'sugar' to a set, there will only be one entry for 'sugar'.

 ```javascript
 "myIngredients" = {